Koca Hüsrev Mehmed Pasha: Provincial governor and Kapudan Pasha

 Before leaving Egypt, he was appointed as governor of the Diyarbekir Eyalet.
 A year later, he was appointed governor of Salonica.
 In 1806 he was governor of Bosnia Eyalet (as which he features in Ivo Andrić's novel Travnička hronika), before being reappointed as governor of Salonica in 1808.

 Hüsrev Pasha held the rank of Kapudan Pasha of the Ottoman Navy from 1811 to 1818.
 He was then appointed governor of the Eyalet of Trabzon twice, during which time he conducted for the Black Sea region of Turkey the struggle the central Ottoman state was waging against local feudal rulers (Derebeys).

 On 19 January 1815, Hüsrev Pasha summoned Dr. Lorenzo Noccrola, the long-serving chief physician to the Seraglio, to attend him at the Arsenal, explaining that his own physician was absent.
 The next morning, Noccrola's body was found lying on a road close to the Arsenal.
 On examination, he was found to have been strangled.

 Greek War of Independence

-During the Greek War of Independence, he was appointed Kapudan Pasha again in the end of 1822.
+During the Greek War of Independence, he was appointed Kapudan Pasha again at the end of 1822.
 In this role, he captured and destroyed the island of Psara in June 1824 and then moved against Samos, where he was joined by the Egyptian fleet.
 During the months of July and August, several skirmishes and constant maneuvers followed between the Ottoman and Greek fleets, culminating in the Battle of Gerontas, a Greek victory.